Tropes that apply to all of the core group

-Chuck Cunningham Syndrome: Disappears after Frasier dumps her the second episode of Season 11, and is never mentioned again, not even to imply that she quit or was fired from KACL.
+- Chuck Cunningham Syndrome: Disappears after Frasier dumps her the second episode of Season 11, and is never mentioned again, not even to imply that she quit or was fired from KACL.

-Innocently Insensitive: Her two appearances in Season 11 slightly toned down her personality, and had her just not realizing how offensive she tended to be, rather than actively going out of her way to be a bitch.
+- Innocently Insensitive: Her two appearances in Season 11 slightly toned down her personality, and had her just not realizing how offensive she tended to be, rather than actively going out of her way to be a bitch.
 Not that it saved her from being dumped by Frasier.

-Jerk with a Heart of Jerk: To the point where if she were actually evil, she'd be a Card-Carrying Villain.
+- Jerkass: To the point where if she were actually evil, she'd be a Card-Carrying Villain.
 Not only does she constantly act like a bitch, she openly ridicules Frasier when he attempts to understand why she behaves the way she does, and pretty much revels in her unpleasant attitude.

-Pet the Dog: It's almost a running gag throughout the "Julia-arc" in Season 10 that an episode will end with her either doing something nice (like when she gives the somewhat out-of-place folk singer a job so he won't keep alienating Frasier and Niles from Cafe Nervosa) or seemingly beginning to reconcile with Frasier or Roz...only to have it retconned by the next episode so that she's back to bickering with the two, as if the moment never happened.
+- Pet the Dog: It's almost a running gag throughout the "Julia-arc" in Season 10 that an episode will end with her either doing something nice (like when she gives the somewhat out-of-place folk singer a job so he won't keep alienating Frasier and Niles from Cafe Nervosa) or seemingly beginning to reconcile with Frasier or Roz...only to have it retconned by the next episode so that she's back to bickering with the two, as if the moment never happened.

-Shut Up, Kirk!: When Frasier tries to give her a talking-to about her constantly acting like a total Jerkass, she rolls her eyes and interrupts with a big "Blah, blah, blah!"
+- Shut Up, Kirk!: When Frasier tries to give her a talking-to about her constantly acting like a total Jerkass, she rolls her eyes and interrupts with a big "Blah, blah, blah!"

 - Played by: Brian Stokes Mitchell

 Charming fellow who moves into the apartment above Frasier's late in the show.
 The two immediately engage in a rivalry that soon escalates into all-out warfare.
 Ironically, he and Frasier have a lot in common....

-Arch-Nemesis: To Frasier—until his mom, teaming up with Martin, force the two to make peace.
+- Arch-Nemesis: To Frasier—until his mom, teaming up with Martin, force the two to make peace.

-Chuck Cunningham Syndrome: After he and Frasier reconcile, he never appears again.
+- Chuck Cunningham Syndrome: After he and Frasier reconcile, he never appears again.
 He's only referred to a couple of times after that—and then, only briefly.

-Manipulative Bastard: Plays the condo board like a flute when his rivalry with Frasier reaches a boiling point.
+- Manipulative Bastard: Plays the condo board like a flute when his rivalry with Frasier reaches a boiling point.

-Not So Different: He and Frasier are so similar, their bickering is actually quite cute.
+- Not So Different: He and Frasier are so similar, their bickering is actually quite cute.

-When writing up a peace treaty, they get so into it the apartment becomes littered with proposals, making their burying the hatchet as complicated as the Treaty of Versailles (and almost as important to them.)
+- When writing up a peace treaty, they get so into it the apartment becomes littered with proposals, making their burying the hatchet as complicated as the Treaty of Versailles (and almost as important to them.)

 The former childhood babysitter of Frasier and Niles, who meets up with them again in Season 11, and ends up getting into a relationship with Martin, ultimately marrying him in the series finale.

-Just Friends: Not that she ever had any real interest in Frasier to begin with, but she says that even if she did, it'd just be too weird to date him seeing how she mostly remembers him as a prepubescent child.
+- Just Friends: Not that she ever had any real interest in Frasier to begin with, but she says that even if she did, it'd just be too weird to date him seeing how she mostly remembers him as a prepubescent child.

 - Older Than They Look: It's implied that she likes to lie about her age, even though the Cranes know full well how old she actually is.